christikaes/hubot-adventuretime/README.md

 # hubot-adventuretime

-Who doesn't need more Adventure Time in thier lives?!
+Who doesn't need more Adventure Time in their lives?!
-This hubot script listens to ~70 key words and responds with an appropriate Adventure Time gif!
+This hubot script listens to ~76 key words and responds with an appropriate Adventure Time gif!

 See [`src/adventuretime.coffee`](src/adventuretime.coffee) for full documentation.